frkim/GHDemos/README.md

     # Function that converts miles to kilometers

-Once you've typed **Enter** keyboard you can display multiple suggestions by typing the **Ctrl-Enter** shorthcut.
+Once you've typed **Enter** keyboard you can display multiple suggestions by typing the **Ctrl-Enter** shortcut.

-If this shortcut doesn't work because another keyboard mapping, just display the Visual Studio Command Palette (View\Command Palette or Ctrl-Shift-P) and type 'GitHub Copilot: Open Completions Panel'.
+If this shortcut doesn't work because of another keyboard mapping, just display the Visual Studio Command Palette (View\Command Palette or Ctrl-Shift-P) and type 'GitHub Copilot: Open Completions Panel'.

+You can move the mouse's cursor over the grey suggestion to display a flyout menu with different solutions ([See here for shortcuts](https://docs.github.com/en/copilot/getting-started-with-github-copilot#seeing-alternative-suggestions-2)).

 ### SQL Code Authoring (Optionnaly)